darktable-org/dtdocs/content/darkroom/processing-modules/module-header.md

 : Ctrl+click on a module's name to manually amend its instance name.

+mask indicator
+: This indicator will appear in the header whenever a [mask](../masking-and-blending/masks/_index.md) is active on a module.
+This option can be switched off in [preferences > darkroom > show mask indicator in module header](../../preferences-settings/darkroom.md#modules).

 multiple instance menu
 : This drop-down menu allows you to create, delete, move and rename module instances.
 Middle-click on this icon to directly create a new instance of the module.
 See the [multiple instances](./multiple-instances.md) section for more information.